cronvel/kung-fig/doc/lib.md

 ## The Expression Class

-*Expressions* are useful for building scripting language on top of KFG: they provide arithmetical expression, logic expression, various math functions, and more.
+*Expressions* are useful for building scripting language on top of KFG: they provide arithmetical expression, logic expression, various math functions, and more...

 **It implements behind the [Dynamic interface](#ref.Dynamic)**.